 Fragrance Composition:

 So what does it smell like?
-It was classified as a heady white floral fragrance for women.
+It is classified as a heady white floral fragrance for women.

 Bottles: